Saxonica/SaxonJS-Tutorial-2021/README.md

 + [Orient yourself!](#Orient-yourself)
 + [Gradle task summary](#Gradle-task-summary)

 Welcome!
-This is the repository for the SaxonJS tutorial (that will be) presented at
+This is the repository for the SaxonJS tutorial that was presented at
 [Declarative Amsterdam](https://declarative.amsterdam/), 2021.

-In this repository you will (eventually) find all of the training materials used in the course, including the slides, the exercises, and the answers to the exercises.
+In this repository you will find all of the training materials used in the course, including the slides, the exercises, and the answers to the exercises.